 Fire was the first invention that separated man from beast.
 We’ve come a long way since then; we can now be in the middle of the wilderness and cook a 5-star meal with a stove that fits in a backpack.
-There are plenty of camping cooking systems out there but here’s our list of the ones we’re loving.
+There are plenty of camping cooking systems out, we tested so you woulnd’t have to.

 Best Camp Cooking Gear